 Did you know you can protect your dog from fleas, ticks and worms – all in one combined treatment?

-Protecting your dog from internal and external parasites is a priority for all dog owners, and now it is more convenient and simpler than ever.
+Protecting your dog from internal and external parasites like flea infestation is a priority for all dog owners, and now it is more convenient and simpler than ever.
 There are a growing number of combined flea, tick and worm control treatments available which are available on our website.

 Most people know that dogs need a balanced and nutritious diet.
 Most people also know that dogs can be fed treats as part of that diet.
 As well as being a useful training aid, feeding your dog treats is a great way to bond with them!
 But how do you know the foods you are giving to your canine companion are safe for them to eat?